-17 Signs You’re the Cause of Your Toxic Relationship
+17 Signs of a Toxic Relationship That You Might be Causing

 Sometimes the problem is staring back at you in the mirror.